OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-via-email.md

 - [Hello Actionable Messages](https://github.com/OfficeDev/HelloActionableMessages): A sample project with one-click button Azure deployment.
 This sample is a simple end-to-end actionable message solution that can be up and working within 10 minutes, and serves as a reference for building a production action endpoint.

-### Debug actionable messages
+## Debug actionable messages

-- [Actionable Messages Debugger](https://store.office.com/app.aspx?assetid=WA104381686): An Outlook add-in that allows developers to inspect the card payload in their actionable messages and identify why the card is not rendering.
+The [Actionable Messages Debugger](https://store.office.com/app.aspx?assetid=WA104381686) is an Outlook add-in that allows developers to inspect the card payload in their actionable messages and identify why the card is not rendering.